Xetibo/ReSet-Doc/templates/glossary.typ

       systems. ],
   )<dbus_glossary>
   #glossary_entry(
+    use_show: use_show_ref, "MIME", [Multi-purpose Internet Mail Extensions, a description of a file that is used within Linux in order to specify a target program to open the file with.
+Example: text/html], )<MIME>
+  #glossary_entry(
     use_show: use_show_ref, "Desktop Environment", [
       A collection of software, enabling a graphical user interface experience to do general computing tasks.\